-In addition to legal expenses, office supplies and bank charges the chapter 'Current administrative expenditure' includes expenditure related to the BEREC Office budget publications in the Official Journal, as well as translations and/or other language requests related to the BEREC Office documents, budgetary and legal issues.
+In addition to legal expenses, office supplies and bank charges the chapter 'Current administrative expenditure' includes expenditure related to the BEREC Office budget publications in the Official Journal, as well as translations and/or other language requests related to the BEREC Office documents.
 It also takes into account the costs of outsourcing the services of the Accounting Officer that is reflected in a substantial increase of expenditure.